Minor Global Health

 - describe the principles of Global Health

-- relate determinants of disease (Global Burden of Disease) to global developments
+- relate determinants of disease (Global Burden of Disease) to global AND local developments

 - describe and explain the Millennium Development and Sustainable Development Goals